glouppe/info8010-deep-learning/lecture7.md

 class: middle

-Following Bahdanau et al. (2014), the encoder is specified as a bidirectional RNN that computes an annotation vector for each input token,
+Following Bahdanau et al. (2014), the encoder is specified as a bidirectional recurrent neural network (RNN) that computes an annotation vector for each input token,
 $$\mathbf{h}\_j = (\overrightarrow{\mathbf{h}}\_j, \overleftarrow{\mathbf{h}}\_j)$$
 for $j = 1, \ldots, T$, where $\overrightarrow{\mathbf{h}}\_j$ and $\overleftarrow{\mathbf{h}}\_j$ respectively denote the forward and backward hidden recurrent states of the bidirectional RNN.